 Suitable for knitters comfortable working in-the-round, following charts and simple stranded colourwork/Fair Isle techniques.
 The stranded rows are two-colour, with floats spanning no more than seven stitches.

 Instructions for bobbles, cable cast-on and our tips for stranded colourwork are given in the pattern.
 All colourwork is charted.

-We have teamed up with Felt Fusion to offer kits supporting Fire Relief Fund for First Nations Communities in Australia, which include 12 hand dyed miniskeins and pattern.
+We have teamed up with some of our favourite UK dyers to offer kits for Tregrensa, supporting Australian wildfire relief.
+All options include 12 hand dyed miniskeins and a download code for the pattern.

 Any 4 ply/sock/fingering weight yarn with a smooth texture and springy quality.
 If using a mixture of different yarns then match texture and use similar fibre blends.

 To build your own kit, we recommend RiverKnits Bluefaced Leicester 4 Ply minis, available in over 70 hand dyed semisolid colourways.
 Becci at RiverKnits is happy to offer advice about choosing colours for this pattern.

 Our sample is show in one-off shades produced for our 12 Days of Yarn-mas kit.
 This list is a guide to help you choose your own set of solid, semi-solid or lightly variegated colourways.

 C3-C6 should transition smoothly from light to dark.
 C7-C12 should form a harmonious colour fade.